markmbaum/messinian-salinity-crisis/README.md

 My paper argues that the original model in the 2011 Nature paper is
 1. **Irreproducible**.
 Starting from the same physical assumptions, the main results of the previous modeling cannot be produced.
 2. **Incorrect**.
 It assumes a relationship between channel slope and Mediterranean sea-level that cannot be justified.
-Without this erroneous assumption, the main results of the paper, Mediterranean sea-level limit cycles, are probably impossible.
+Without this erroneous assumption, the main results of the paper (Mediterranean sea-level limit cycles) are probably impossible.